 Should I Share My Ice Cream? book extension activity

-The first thing we did was pick up a copy of Mo Willems’ book Should I share My Ice Cream to join in the virtual book club for kids and to have a jumping off point for our project.
+The first thing we did was pick up a copy of Mo Willems’ book Should I share My Ice Cream and after reading, not only did we do a fun activity, but of course we headed to a nearby ice cream shop.

 It was a great way to discuss how friends, especially sisters, can support each other, help each other out, and share even when sometimes we don’t want to!